oetiker/sourcey-buildpack/README.md

 will end up at runtime.

-`BUILD_DIR` pointing to `/tmp/staged/app` where the cloudfoundry droplet build process expects to find the results of your efforts to reside.
+`BUILD_DIR` pointing to `/tmp/staged/app` where the cloudfoundry droplet build process expects to find the results of your compile efforts to reside.

-At the end of your script all software must be installed in `$BUILD_DIR$PREFIX` and they must be setup to work when running from `$PREFIX`.
+At the end of your script all software must be installed in `$PREFIX`.

 For a classic autotools packaged application, your setup instructions might look like this: